Elqui Valley, a must-see Tourist Destination

 Image: rallymobil.emol.com

-Vicuña is the most important town in the area and the birthplace of the Chilean poet Gabriela Mistral, winner of the 1945 Nobel Prize for Literature.
-Like much of the "Norte Chico" (Small North), the place is internationally recognized by its clear skies, which makes it an ideal place for the observation of the firmament.
-Highlights include the Observatorio Cerro Tololo, one of the most important observatories in the World, operated by the Association of Universities for Research in Astronomy; the Observatorio Turistico-Educativo Cerro Mamalluca; the facilities of Observatorio Collowara, tourist observation post run by the Red de Alojamiento de Andacollo; Observatorio del Pangue, another of the stations receiving guided astronomical tours, at its peak today in this part of Chile.
+Vicuña is the most important town in the area and the birthplace of the Chilean poet Gabriela Mistral, winner of the 1945 Nobel Prize in Literature.
+Like much of the "Norte Chico" (Small North), the town is internationally recognized for its clear skies, making it an ideal location for stargazing.
+Highlights include the Observatorio Cerro Tololo, one of the most important observatories in the world, operated by the Association of Universities for Research in Astronomy; the Observatorio Turístico-Educativo Cerro Mamalluca; the facilities of Observatorio Collowara, a tourist observation post run by the Red de Alojamiento de Andacollo; and the Observatorio del Pangue, another station offering guided astronomical tours, now at its peak in this part of Chile.

 Museo Gabriela Mistral

-The Gabriela Mistral Museum is a space dedicated to the life and work of the Chilean poet and intellectual, winner of the Nobel Prize for Literature in 1945 and the National Literature Prize in 1951.
+The Gabriela Mistral Museum is dedicated to the life and work of the Chilean poet and intellectual, who won the Nobel Prize for Literature in 1945 and the National Literature Prize in 1951.
 The museum is located at 759 Gabriela Mistral Street, next to the writer's birthplace in Vicuña, the heart of the Elqui Valley.

-In the museum you can see personal objects, documents, photographs and books that belonged to Gabriela Mistral, as well as learn about her literary, educational and diplomatic career.
-The museum was inaugurated in 1957 and has a library that houses part of the poet's personal collection.
+At the museum, visitors can see personal objects, documents, photographs, and books that belonged to Gabriela Mistral, as well as learn about her literary, educational, and diplomatic career.
+Inaugurated in 1957, the museum also features a library that houses part of the poet's personal collection.

 Valle de Cochiguaz

-Remote hidden valley between hills, located in the commune of Paihuano, near Elqui and approximately 110 km from La Serena.
-Although it is watered by the river of the same name, the place presents a landscape with semi-arid hills around and a green scenery along the river basin, much appreciated by those who enjoy meditation and seek tranquility that cannot find in other parts of the World.
+A remote, hidden valley nestled between hills, located in the commune of Paihuano, near Elqui and approximately 110 km from La Serena.
+Although it is nourished by the river of the same name, the area features semi-arid hills surrounding a lush green river basin, making it a sought-after destination for those who enjoy meditation and seek tranquility that is hard to find elsewhere in the world.

-The hills flanking the valley are rich in quartz and magnetite.
-Many of the boarding houses and cabins that house visitors also offer alternative therapies such as Reiki, Meditation, Esotericism, Yoga, Aromatic Baths, etc. Another great attraction is its clean sky, practically free of all contamination, a great advantage for astronomy lovers, because generally at night there is a spectacular view of the stars, even without the need of a telescope.
+The hills bordering the valley are rich in quartz and magnetite.
+Many of the boarding houses and cabins that accommodate visitors also offer alternative therapies such as Reiki, meditation, esotericism, yoga, and aromatic baths.
+Another major attraction is its pristine sky, virtually free of pollution, providing a great advantage for astronomy enthusiasts.
+At night, the valley offers a spectacular view of the stars, often visible even without the aid of a telescope.

 Pisco Elqui